A Visit To The Regional Food Bank of Oklahoma

-Giant refrigerators and freezers store all perishable food products, like fresh milk, vegetables and fruits so that the quality is high when delivered to needy homes.
+Giant refrigerators and freezers store all perishable food products, like fresh milk, vegetables, and fruits so that the quality is high when delivered to needy homes.

 Food is often donated in bulk from major brands in large containers, like this GIGANTIC bag of cereal.
 Look how tall it is compared to my 5’ 5” self!
-Guess what would go great with these cereal?
+Guess what would go great with this cereal?
 Fresh milk!
 I’m so glad that it is possible to donate fresh milk to this food bank.

-Since the food bank does receive so many donations (and thank goodness it does), there are many boxes that are left over from deliveries.
+Since the food bank does receive so many donations (and thank goodness it does), there are many boxes that are leftover from deliveries.
 To eliminate waste, they have decided to recycle them!
 So smart.

 Something that I didn’t expect when visiting was the mini farm on the property!
 This area is used to teach children how to grow fresh produce and healthy eating habits.
 What a clever and cost-effective way to set up children for long-term success.

 Anyone can volunteer at The Regional Food Bank Of Oklahoma and about 1/3 of all donations will be handled by one.
-Volunteers sort, organize and pack up donations for various programs.
+Volunteers sort, organize, and pack up donations for various programs.
 These amazing people help keep the food bank’s cost down so that it can continue to serve the hungry community.

 Founder of Mom Spark – a lifestyle blog for moms.